khalid-hussain/shaheen/chap3.md

 Angela said, "Father!
 If we were to meet him along the way, I'm sure he would supply us with his best horses to complete the journey."

-Rabia asked, "Why do people call him 'The Frontier Falcon'?"
+Rabia asked, "Why do people call him _The Frontier Falcon_?"

 The office replied, "This title was given to him by Count Santiago because when it comes to being fierce, fast and clever, he's no less than a falcon."